 You may have seen pictures of water lilies and their large green leaves floating on the water; leaves on which the frogs sit and relax and through which the crimson lily shows itself.
 You can see these dreamlike scenes up close in the Anzali lagoon.
 The bright leaves of the lagoon lilies spread out like a green carpet in front of visitors.
 With each row and movement of the boat, another beautiful setting is revealed.
 Further on, a flock of mallard ducks flies overhead.
 The lagoon sky is filled with migratory birds that choose the Anzali lagoon as a temporary resting place for their winter trip.
 Of the 145 species of migratory birds identified in Iran, 77 species found that the lagoon of Anzali is suitable for their stay because this habitat provides them with a festival of rich sources of plants and aquatic animals.
 If you like bird watching or bird watching, we recommend spending a few hours in the lagoon of Anzali to observe the flight of white or gray pelicans, white-fronted goose, coots, swans, and other types of birds.
 You need a boat to admire the magnificent lagoon landscapes.

 If you are interested in an amazing tea experience, this is it, Lahijan city the center of Iran's tea fields.
 We will take you out on a guided walk in our tea fields located in Lahijan which is one of the most important cities of Iran’s northern Gilan province with regard to tea farming to taste our teas.
-On a walk in the tea fields, you will really see the tea plants, soil, and the women workers that are different in a stable ecosystem.
+On a walk in the tea fields, you will really see the tea plants, soil, and women workers that are different in a stable ecosystem.

 It has been a host of historical tribal peoples from all over the world in the past, and many migrations have been made to this area.
-From immigration the historic tribes until the arrival of the Poles and Russians in World War, all have caused Gilan to host many people.
+From the immigration of the historic tribes until the arrival of the Poles and Russians in World War, all have caused Gilan to host many people.
 These people created a special sense of security in their guests, that’s why the people of this land were famous for hospitality.